-Shawn Bradley established Bradley Abstract in 1988 to provide a complete service company to assist the real estate and mortgage lending industry with all of its title needs.
+Shawn Bradley established Bradley Abstract in 1988, providing a complete service company to assist the real estate and mortgage lending industry with all of its title needs.
 Shawn was the proud owner of Bradley Abstract and Title Company in Downtown Lafayette for over 30 years where he served as a landman across the south.
 Bradley Abstract is now one of the largest abstracting firms serving the South Louisiana market.
 Our commitment to service and good vendor/customer relations is the most important aspect of our business.
 Shawn’s son Brandon Bradley along with Office Manager Michelle Morvant Samson continue the Bradley family tradition of excellent customer service and tireless work ethic.

 From document retrieval, mortgage filings, updates/bringdowns, current owner searches, three owner, institutional lenders, purchase money mortgage, subdivider forwards and much more, Bradley Abstract does it all.
 Confidentiality, quick turn around times on requests, prompt replies to inquiries, and overall good communication with clients are just some of the reasons for our success in the real estate industry.